tomaszsita/elerning-api-demo/Decisions.md

 **Trade-off**: Slightly more complex, but business value of keeping history outweighs the complexity.

 ### Transactions
-The original EnrollmentService used pessimistic locking for concurrent enrollment safety, but I simplified it in CourseService for better testability.
-For production, I'd keep the pessimistic locking approach.
+Removed CourseService duplication and kept EnrollmentService with pessimistic locking for concurrent enrollment safety.
+Simplified locking in test environment to avoid transaction issues.

 ## Requirements Coverage